-A: Pursuant to Option 2, in addition to offering a subsidy for transit and vanpooling you can choose to provide a tax-free subsidy to offset an employee's bicycle commuting expenses.
-(Note: The IRS code states than an employee can receive either a tax-free transit/vanpool subsidy or a tax-free bicycle subsidy, but not both.
-Please see IRS tax code for current limits: https://www.irs.gov.)
-Alternatively, you can provide incentives to promote bicycle commuting, such as the tax-free subsidy and/or secure bicycle parking, in the context of an alternative commuter benefit program pursuant to Option 4.
+A: In addition to offering a subsidy for transit and vanpooling you can choose to provide a subsidy to offset an employee's bicycle commuting expenses.
+Alternatively, you can provide incentives to promote bicycle commuting, such as the subsidy and/or secure bicycle parking, in the context of an alternative commuter benefit program pursuant to Option 4.